 When asylum seekers enter the Netherlands, they are immediately sent to the arrival refugee centres in Ter Apel or Budel to apply for asylum.
 They usually have to stay there for about 6 days, until their registration hearing.
 The registration hearing is the first interview asylum seekers have, in which their case will be started.
 They will be asked about their situation to estimate the time needed for interviews later on.

-After the registration hearing, they will be sent to COA locations for the first months, currently on average 21 months.
+After the registration hearing, they will be sent to COA locations for the first months.
+The current average is 21 months.
 During this time, it is difficult for asylum seekers to work.
-They are only allowed to work after their application has been under consideration for 6 months, and their employer has to request a special work permit for them to be allowed to work.
-Once asylum seekers receive their residence permit, they can start working, studying, and joining municipal integration programmes such as language courses.
+They are only allowed to work if an employer requests a special work permit for them and if their application has been under consideration for at least 6 months.
+Once asylum seekers receive their residence permit, they can start working, studying, and join municipal integration programmes such as language courses.
 In short, they can start actively taking part in society.

 Do immigrants do their part?